libremfg/rhize-docs/content/explanations/isa-95-diagrams.md

 title: ISA-95 diagrams
 description: >-
-    Helpful diagrams to present a high-level overview of the ISA-95 models for objects and information flows.
+    Helpful diagrams to present a high-level overview of the ISA-95 models for entities and information flows.
 weight: 200
 draft: false
 menu: